 It took time to work and many times I wanted to quit.
 I had pain, falls off my bike, cold wet weather that I wanted to avoid and that was just while riding my bicycle.
 My knees hurt so bad.
 Coming off of the anti-depressants and sleeping meds was added icing on the bad news cake.
 Withdrawal added to my eating and sleeping problems.
 I was tired of being tired, watching what I ate, waking up sore, and was a moody mess.

 From hard times comes real strengths.
-The kind that stays with you for life.
+The kind that stay with you for life.

 I’m not here to tell you I have a miracle diet that’s going to make you lose that stubborn weight and keep it off this time.
 I’m not here to tell you that riding your bicycle is the only thing you’ll need to do to be in shape.
 There’s no fasting, smoothie drink, pills or treatment that will give you the health you seek.
 I am here to tell you that once your mind is made up and your body follows it becomes a way of life that will transform you into the best you can be, turning your real age backward.